faizan35/Terraform_Mastery_Hub/README.md

     **Practical Exercise:**

     - Design a module for provisioning a VPC and reuse it in different configurations.

+- **Exercise 1: Creating a VPC Module**

+  - Task: Design a Terraform module for provisioning an AWS VPC.

+- **Exercise 2: Reusing the VPC Module**

+  - Task: Incorporate the VPC module into your EC2 instance configuration.

 ### Module 6: Advanced Terraform Concepts